Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Empirical Evaluation

 We report the evaluation results of NFARD without taking the logarithm in the black-box setting in Table~\ref{tab:log-approx}.
-Clearly, there is a significant drop in performance without the logarithm approximation, especially for knowledge distillation and model extraction reuse cases.
+There is a significant drop in performance without the logarithm approximation, especially for knowledge distillation and model extraction reuse cases.
 The decision value also decreases for most reuse cases, suggesting that the logarithm approximation method does amplify the difference between independently trained models and surrogate models in the black-box case.
+The F1-score of NFARD using only the BED metric or the BCD metric under the black-box setting is 0.9756 and 0.9520, respectively, which is lower than the F1-score of 0.984 using both metrics.
+This indicates that the distance metrics are complementary to each other and contribute to the overall performance.